ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 3.md

 ##### OnInitializedAsync

-*OnInitializeAsync* is implemented from top down (code is executed from the top of inheritance hierarchy down).
+*OnInitializedAsync* is implemented from top down (code is executed from the top of the inheritance hierarchy down).

 WeatherViewer (code above) runs *OnInitializedAsync*.
 This sets up the Service (IControllerService) and then calls down the hierarchy.